 Yes, when chosen and used carefully, chewable jewelry is safe.
 But always keep the following safety tips in mind:

 - Never leave young children unattended with chewable jewelry, especially necklaces with small beads or pendants that look like food.

 - Always check the integrity of chew jewelry before use.
 Make sure beads are not damaged and cords are not frayed, as these can be a safety hazard.
 Throw away damaged chewelry and replace it.
 If you or a loved one has a strong preference for a certain style or type of pendant, consider buying multiples in case one breaks suddenly or replacements become hard to find.

 - It is extremely important to know where your chewelry comes from, to make sure it is safe to put in your mouth.
 The silicone should be food grade and BPA, PVC, lead, phthalate, latex, and cadmium free.
-We don’t recommend buying from no-name sellers on Amazon and other discount sites because you don’t know for sure what you’re getting.
-All of the companies listed here are small businesses, many run by neurodivergent people or people with neurodivergent family members, and they are extremely careful about buying safe, food-grade silicone.
+Many of the companies listed here are small businesses run by neurodivergent people or people with neurodivergent family members, and they are extremely careful about buying safe, food-grade silicone.

 - Choose the right items for your chewing needs.
 Most chewelry will be marked as being for light, moderate, or aggressive chewers.
 You may also need different levels of chew strength/stiffness depending on your mood.
 If you will be in a situation you know could trigger a meltdown or panic attack, you might want to wear more durable chewelry that is less likely to get damaged while you are not in a mental state to judge its safety.

 Chewelry (Chew Jewelry) for Adults on the Autism Spectrum – Where to Buy